Can I hide my activity’s start time?

 Can I adjust my privacy settings so only certain followers can see my activities?

 At this time your activity privacy controls allow you to restrict access to your activity details page to everyone, followers, or just you.
-It is not possible to give certain followers access to your activities while restricting access for other followers.
+It is not possible to give certain followers access to your activities while restricting access to other followers.
 If you’d like to block an athlete, please see this article.

 How do I make my activity description private?

 At this time, it is not possible to make your activity description private, but your activity details public.
 If you do not want any other athletes to see your activity description, please set your activity's privacy controls to "Only You".
+You can use “private notes” to document details about an activity that you want to only be visible to you.

 There is a limited circumstance that can result in Strava saving your activities with the most private setting (Only You) when our server is unable to read your default privacy setting.
 When that happens, we default to private to protect our members.
 Our team is working to improve this experience.
 In the meantime, you can adjust the individual activity’s privacy controls by following the instructions here.